 Think carefully about what you choose to post about, share or amplify when there's a breaking news story as it can spread quickly.
 It's always better to remain quiet and wait until there are verified facts established.

 You may also see images or videos that show violence or are graphic being shared on social media.
-This can be distressing, so if you think that you'll be upset by this take a step back from social media, Newsround have some advice if you are upset by the news while the Scottish Government have information on coping with stress after a major incident.
+This can be distressing, so if you think that you'll be upset by this take a step back from social media, Newsround have good advice if you are upset by the news while the Scottish Government have information on coping with trauma after a major incident.

 Don't share this stuff as it will likely be upsetting to many people and could end up being seen by a family member or someone who knows a person involved.
 If it's something you think will be helpful to authorities, report it to them.